ZaBAOW/Inventation/README.md

 The invited users will visit the url found in their invitations and use the username and password to gain access to the site.
 They will find browse the page and select their decision into the RSVP section.

+If the user has the desire to remove themselves from Inventation, they have the ability to do so via the "Delete Profile" button on the homepage.  **This in turn will also delete their site.**(create test for this)

 ### Prerequisites